Awards, Accreditation & Memberships

 Middlesex Health has long distinguished itself as one of the finest hospitals in the United States.
 Most notably, Middlesex was been designated four times as one of the Thomson Reuters 100 Top Hospitals®, most recently as part of the 2011 Thomson Reuters study.

 This prestigious national award evaluates hospital performance in nine different areas: mortality, medical complications, patient safety, average length of stay, expenses, profitability, cash-to-debt ratio, patient satisfaction, and adherence to clinical standards of care.

 Unlike many other awards and designations, the 100 Top Hospitals® designation is based on an objective, statistical comparison of hospital-wide performance, using publicly available data from more than 3,000 hospitals across the country.

-In 2012, Middlesex Hospital received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
-The award recognizes Middlesex Hospital’s commitment and success in implementing excellent care for stroke patients, according to evidence-based guidelines.
+In 2012, Middlesex Health received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+The award recognizes Middlesex Health's commitment and success in implementing excellent care for stroke patients, according to evidence-based guidelines.